abinit/abinit/doc/mkdocs-user-guide/abinit.md

 ```

 The dummy variables might contain, in the future, the description of the unit
 cell, and the stresses.
-The type of the different variables is :
+The type of the different variables is:

 ```fortran
     integer :: kg,nband,npw,nspinor,nxfh